Sarangapani Temple: Legend

-As per Hindu legend, the Vaishnava deity, Sarangapani, an incarnation of the Hindu god Vishnu, appeared for a sage Hemarishi, who performed penance in the bank of Potramarai tank.
+As per Hindu legend, the Vaishnava deity, Sharngapani, an incarnation of the Hindu god Vishnu, appeared for a sage Hemarishi, who performed penance in the bank of Potramarai tank.
 Sage Bhrigu wanted To decide who was the supreme amongst the trimurthis- Brahma, Vishnu, Shiva.
 Having been to Brahma who ignored him, going to Shiva who did not notice him and finally Lord Narayana.
 Lord Narayana knew very well he was coming.
 Once, sage Bhrigu wanted to meet Vishnu at his residence, the Ocean of Milk.
 The sage did not get the attention of Vishnu who notices him but deliberately ignored him.
 In his anger, he kicked Vishnu on his chest.
 He begs Lord Narayana for forgiveness and declares Lord Narayana as the supreme lord.
 Lakshmi, who resides in Vishnu's chest, got angered as Vishnu did not show his anger towards the sage.
 She left Vaikuntha and reached earth and took the form of Padmavati.
 Vishnu followed her and married her.
 Padmavati got her memories and was still angry with Vishnu.
 To avoid her anger, Vishnu resided in the underground chamber in the temple as Pathala Srinivasa.
 In the meanwhile, the sage Bhrigu sought his apology and requested Lakshmi to be born to him as Komalavalli in his next birth.
 The sage was born as Hemarishi and performed penance to attain Lakshmi as his daughter.
 Vishnu was pleased by the penance and he wished the sage to get Lakshmi as his daughter.
 Lakshmi emerged from the Potramarai tank among thousand lotuses and was thus named Komalavalli (the one who emerged from lotus).
 Vishnu descended to earth as Aravamudhan in a chariot drawn by horses and elephants from his abode Vaikuntha.
 He stayed in the nearby Someswaran Temple to convince Lakshmi to marry him and the couple eventually got married.
-The name Sarangapani ("one who has the bow in his hand") derives from the Sanskrit word Sharanga, the bow of Vishnu, and pani meaning hand.
+The name Sharngapani ("one who has the bow in his hand") derives from the Sanskrit word Sharanga, the bow of Vishnu, and pani meaning hand.